 1st.
 SECTION: The headline at the top of your CV is the most important part of your CV

 If you’re like most, you probably skim and glance through headlines.
-If one grabs your attention you maybe read the first paragraph.
-If that first paragraph peaks your interest, you keep reading.
+If one grabs your attention, you may be read the first paragraph.
+If that first paragraph piques your interest, you keep reading.
 If it doesn’t, au-revoir.

 When it comes to your CV, recruiters and hiring managers think and act much the same way.

-Studies prove that the average employer, who may have to quickly wade through hundreds of CV’s, will spend as few as 7 to 10 seconds scanning your resume before they decide if they want to keep reading or not.
+Studies prove that the average employer, who may have to wade through hundreds of CVs quickly, will spend as few as 7 to 10 seconds scanning your resume before they decide if they want to keep reading or not.

 Together the Title and Summary tell the hiring manager who you are in terms of the position you are applying for and what you can do for the company.